Rei-SwitchBot/faq/en-us/Keypad.md

 RH10%~90% (non-condensing)

 In conclusion, the Keypad does not have a fingerprint recognition function, there are no other differences between the two.

-If you have any further questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---